BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 ## Overview

 **BitzArt.Json.TypedObjects** provides utilities for preserving the original type information during serialization and deserialization of objects and collections of objects.

 ## Installation

-- Install the following package in your project:
+- Install the following package to your project:

 ```
 dotnet add package BitzArt.Json.TypedObjects